MicrosoftDocs/sdk-api/sdk-api-src/content/virtdisk/ne-virtdisk-dependent_disk_flag.md

 ### -field DEPENDENT_DISK_FLAG_NO_HOST_DISK

  The virtual disk is not attached to the local host.
-    For example, it is attached to a guest <a href="http://go.microsoft.com/fwlink/p/?linkid=128149">virtual machine</a>.
+    For example, it is attached to a guest virtual machine.

 ### -field DEPENDENT_DISK_FLAG_PERMANENT_LIFETIME